 On the other hand, web development has more to do with building websites than it does with designing websites.
 Whereas web design is, as the name suggests, is all about the design.
 To become a web designer, you can pursue a few different avenues.
 You can get a degree in web design, or you can take various online courses to learn.
-We recommend Thinkful’s UX/UI Design course if you want to start a successful career in web design immediately after graduation, because that’s what this class is designed to do for you.
+We recommend Thinkful’s UX/UI Design bootcamp if you want to start a successful career in web design immediately after graduation, because that’s what this class is designed to do for you.

 Skills You Need to Become A Web Designer

 Alright, so you’re interested in becoming a web designer now.
 Let’s take a look at what skills you’ll need to start your career.

 - HTML/CSS: You need to have a strong understanding of these programming languages.
 These languages will help you structure your website.
 You’ll need both html and CSS to customize the appearance of a website.
 As a designer, you’ll definitely want to have some creative control of fonts and colors.

 - UX Design: As a web designer, you need to cater to user needs and expectations.
 To do so, you need to use tools like color psychology, type hierarchy, and grid systems to make your designs visually appealing.

 - Responsive Design: You need to be familiar with the principles of responsive design so that you can create web pages and websites that are user friendly on all other devices.
 These include devices like mobile phones, tablets, laptops, or any other similar piece of technology.